NargesEl/will_you_survive_the_Titanic/README.md

 Results are with a 81% accuracy.

 Frist, I explored the data (Exploratory Data Analysis.ipynb) and then trained a logistic regression classification model.
 I also did some feature engineering, like one-hot encoding and calculated the train and test accuracy.
 Since not all passangers have their age recorded in the data, I tried several methodes to fill in the gaps.
 I dropped the rows with the age missing, replaced nan with the mean of the age column, and tried the median as well.
 Eventually, I used the mean of the age column to fill in the nan.
-I also trained a random forest classifiction model, and used the model and feature engineering that gave the highest accuracy to predict survival of a new passanger.
+I also trained a decision tree classification model and a random forest classifiction model, and used the model and feature engineering that gave the highest accuracy to predict survival of a new passanger.

 Once the Jupyter Notebook is run, input fields will appear at the bottom.